mrfdev/1MB/Resources/Documentation/Discord/mcmmo-repair.md

 Super repair is a passive ability.
 When repairing an item, it grants players a chance to repair an item with double effectiveness.

 # Arcane Foraging
 This passive ability allows you to repair items with a certain chance of maintaining ites enchantments.
-The enchants may be kept at their existing levels, deowngraded to a lower level ot lost entirely.
+The enchants may be kept at their existing levels, downgraded to a lower level or lost entirely.